 Trans fats (trans fatty acids) are a different category of fat.
 They are man-made, formed by adding hydrogen atoms (hydrogenation) to monounsaturated or polyunsaturated fatty acids.
 Fats may be partially or fully hydrogenated (or saturated with hydrogen atoms).
 In the United States, the main dietary source of trans fats is partially hydrogenated vegetable oils, previously used in many commercially prepared foods.
 Consuming trans fats may adversely affect cholesterol levels in the body and may contribute to the risk of atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more .
 Because of this, the US Food and Drug Administration (FDA) has banned the use of trans fats in prepared foods.

 Authorities generally recommend that

 Fat should be limited to less than about 28% of daily total calories (or fewer than 90 grams per day).

 Saturated fats should be limited to less than 8%.

 Eliminating trans fats from the diet is recommended.
 When possible, monounsaturated fats and polyunsaturated fats, including omega-3 fats, should be substituted for saturated fats and trans fats.

-People with high cholesterol levels Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more may need to reduce their total fat intake even more.
+People with high cholesterol levels Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more may need to reduce their total fat intake even more.